Holly H. Gilson

 Tickets will go on sale this Thursday, June 6 at 10am, for the September 7 onstage return of the legendary opera diva Maria Callas to the Lyric Opera House — where she made her American debut in the title role of Norma in 1954, to open the company’s very first season.

 Performing her greatest hits with the spectacular sound of the Lyric Opera Orchestra playing live on stage (conducted by Eímear Noone), the internationally renowned musical sensation is set to return with Callas in Concert — The Hologram Tour.
-The September 7 concert is a co-presentation of Live Nation and Lyric Opera of Chicago.

 Through cutting-edge technology and extraordinary theatrical stagecraft, this first-of-its-kind live concert tour brings the fabled opera star back to Lyric Opera of Chicago, 64 years after her final appearance here and 42 years after her death, through breathtaking state-of-the-art digital and laser projection for a live full concert experience featuring original recordings that have been digitally remastered.